 When it comes to drinking, Tokyo is anything but dry.
-The city boasts a legendary nightlife and is teeming with what seems like an unlimited number of places to get your drink on.
-The action-packed metropolis is replete with an array of party joints ranging from clubs and standing bars to karaoke bars and quaint izakayas.
+The city boasts a legendary nightlife.
+It’s teeming with what seems like an unlimited number of places to get your drink on.
+The action-packed metropolis is replete with an array of party joints.
+They range from clubs and standing bars to karaoke bars and quaint izakayas.
 Whatever nightlife bodes well with you, you will surely find it at the best bars in Tokyo.

 This standing-room-only wine bar isn’t for the claustrophobia prone, as you’ll be drinking huddled together with the other patrons in a 13-square-meter space.
 Upon entering through the sliding glass door, you’ll be greeted by antique elements and bottles of quality wines from France and Italy.
 You can always count on owner Yasuhiro Ooyama to have something unique on his rotating menu.

 The heralded Tokyo bartender, Hiroyasu Kayama, concocts curated cocktails at Ben Fiddich using homegrown ingredients from his family’s farm in the suburbs of Tokyo.
 Inside the bar, you will be greeted by glass jars and jugs filled with different color liqueurs and herbs dangling next to a stuffed deer head.
 Donned in a white suit, Kayama morphs into a type of apothecary wizard, mixing magical potions of artisan cocktails using a mortar and pestle.
 You won’t find Kayama’s ingeniousness written down in a menu, rather his exceptional cocktails are born on the spot and based on drinkers’ preference between whisky, gin, absinthe, or amaro.

 Ginza Magic Bar